smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

 <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/acceptAuthorizedReceivers.jpg' />

-## Activate Forwarder
+## Activate the forwarder

-1. In the shell of your Chainlink node, enable the forwarder using the Chainlink cli.
-Replace `forwarderAddress` with the forwarder address (created by the factory) and chainId with the EVM chain Id (`11155111` for Sepolia):
+1. In the shell of your Chainlink node, enable the forwarder using the Chainlink CLI.
+Replace `forwarderAddress` with the forwarder address that was created by the factory.
+Replace `chainId` with the EVM chain ID. (`11155111` for Sepolia):

    ```shell
    chainlink forwarders track --address forwarderAddress --evmChainID chainId